christelbuchanan/bap-578-non-fungible-agents-nfa/README.md

 ### Core Contracts

 - **BEP007.sol**: The main NFT contract that implements the agent token standard
-- **CircuitBreaker.sol**: Emergency pause mechanism for security
+- **CircuitBreaker.sol**: Emergency shutdown mechanism with global and targeted pause capabilities, controlled by governance and multi-sig for rapid response to security incidents
-- **AgentFactory.sol**: Factory contract for deploying new agent tokens
+- **AgentFactory.sol**: Factory contract for deploying new agent tokens with customizable templates
 - **BEP007Governance.sol**: Governance contract for protocol-level decisions
 - **BEP007Treasury.sol**: Treasury management for fee collection and distribution